lupyuen/lupyuen.github.io/src/lte2.md

 # Appendix: SMS PDU Message Encoding

-TODO

-_How do we encode the Message Text?_
+_How do we encode the Message Text in PDU Mode?_

 From the previous section we see that the Message Text is encoded with UCS2 Character Set...